|

 Three factors would have

 counted against Ruth with the Home Office.
-She used a gun to kill David and in
+1) She used a gun to kill David and

-day, very dubious sexual morals.
-This was seen as much more serious 50 years
+the day, very dubious sexual morals.
+This was seen as much more serious in the

-abolish hanging.
-When there is public interest in a particular case, letters
+persuading parliament to abolish hanging.
+When there is public interest in a

-were furthering the abolitionist cause.
-Did the same happen in Derek Bentley's
+abolitionist cause.
+Did the same happen in Derek Bentley's case four years

 In any event, Ruth's case